About the Award

 The subsequent spread of the Award across the globe is testament to the universal appeal of the programme, and the vision of its founder.
 However, even HRH admits that this took him by surprise:

-HRH The Duke of Edinburgh has remained committed to the Award since its birth over 60 years ago, particularly in recognizing the achievements of Award participants and the adults who support them.
+HRH The Duke of Edinburgh has remained committed to the Award, particularly in recognizing the achievements of Award participants and the adults who support them.

 “There is more in you than you think”

 Over the last 60 years the Award has inspired millions of young people to transform their lives.
 In 2014 more than 1.1 million young people around the world took part in the Award, in 141 countries and territories, equipping them with skills for life.

 To celebrate this exciting milestone we’ve joined up with members of our global Award family to tell the stories of the positive impact the Award has had on their lives.
 By producing a series of 60 second films (5 of them with Romanian Award participants, Leaders or Supervisors), we hope to inspire millions more people to get involved, either by doing the Award or becoming a volunteer.